john-papani/diploma/README.md

    python text_to_akn_xml/convert_to_xml.py
    ```

-   This script will process the text files and generate corresponding XML files based on the Akoma Ntoso standard.
+   This script will process the text files and generate corresponding XML files based on the LegalDocML standard.

 5. Once you have the XML files, run the RDF conversion script to transform them into RDF triples: